 Aside from these festivals, the state also holds the Bauchi State Festival of Arts and Culture (BAFEST).
 This annual event is held among Local Governments.
 It includes a display of various traditions of the people of the state in the fields of traditional dances, music, arts, crafts, and fashion designs, as well as inventions and innovations.

-Bauchi state is known for its arts and crafts which include beautiful embroidered caps and gowns (known as babbanriga), fiber craft, and decorated calabashes.
+Bauchi state is known for its arts and crafts which include beautiful embroidered caps and gowns (known as babbanriga), fibre craft, and decorated calabashes.
 It is also very versatile in the production of metal works (such as weaponry), agricultural tools, pottery, and leather works.
-The leather works include the production of sitting poufs, bags, footwear, and footballs.
+The leather works include the production of sitting pouffes, bags, footwear, and footballs.

 Mat weaving is also a common craft in several Local Government Areas like Zaki, Ningi, Misau, etc. The outstanding festivals include Durbar whose main feature is horse racing.
-The durbar features the parade of horses from the Eid-prayer ground to the palace of the traditional rulers where the horse-racing and other display of horse man ship takes place.
+The durbar features the parade of horses from the Eid-prayer ground to the palace of the traditional rulers where the horse-racing and other display of horseman ship take place.